Key Takeaways

 Most organizations will benefit from the consumption-based model.
 However, you should design your architecture based on the expected usage to minimize spendings.

-- Tenancy.
-Multi-tenant infrastructure is usually more profitable for startups and small businesses, while single-tenant environments have better uptime and security.
+Tenancy.
+Multi-tenant infrastructure is usually more profitable for startups and small businesses, while single-tenant environments provide better uptime and secure software development.

 You should also learn about the available discount models.
 For example, the provider can offer negotiated and programmatic discounts for higher upfront payment or commitment to use their service for an extended time.